sonisumit7904/TabRecall/README.md

 3. **Set up environment variables:**

-   Create a `.env` file at the root (already provided in this project) with your Hugging Face API Key, for example:
+   Create a `.env` file at the root with your Hugging Face API Key, for example:
    ```
    VITE_HUGGINGFACE_API_KEY="your_huggingface_api_key_here"
    ```